llvm/torch-mlir/docs/development.md

 ##### Options to run end-to-end tests

-Running the end-to-end execution tests locally requires enabling the native PyTorch extension features and the JIT IR importer, which depends on the former and defaults to `ON` if not changed:
+To enable local end-to-end tests, append:

 ```shell
   -DTORCH_MLIR_ENABLE_PYTORCH_EXTENSIONS=ON \
   -DTORCH_MLIR_ENABLE_JIT_IR_IMPORTER=ON \
 ```

+- NOTE: The JIT IR importer depends on the native PyTorch extension features and defaults to `ON` if not changed.

 #### Initiate Build